 Alan Baxter Bios

 Alan Baxter is a multi-award-winning author of horror, supernatural thrillers and dark fantasy liberally mixed with crime, mystery and noir.
 This Is Horror calls him “Australia’s master of literary darkness” and the Talking Scared Podcast dubbed him “The Lord of Weird Australia.”
 He’s also a martial arts expert, a whisky-soaked swear monkey, and dog lover.
-He creates dark, weird stories among dairy paddocks on the beautiful south coast of NSW, Australia, where he lives with his wife, kid, hound, and other creatures.
+He creates dark, weird stories among dairy paddocks on the beautiful south coast of NSW, Australia, where he lives with his family and other animals.
 Find him online at www.alanbaxter.com.au You’ll also find him spending far too much time on Twitter.